aang81a/my-it-support-portfolio/PROJECTS/06-knowledge-base-articles/how-to-troubleshoot-no-internet.md

 Thank you.
 ```

 ---

 ## Summary

 If the internet is not working, first check the network icon, reconnect to Wi-Fi, restart the browser, restart the computer, and check whether other devices are affected.

-If the problem continues, contact IT support and explain what you already tested.
+If the problem continues, contact IT Support and explain which steps you already tried.